10 Best Shade-Loving Plants That Will Add Texture to Your GardenMarch 4, 2020

 Even in dry shade, hardy geraniums do well in the garden.
 Its G. endressii and G. x oxonianum varieties are a great option, though they tend to self-seed freely and can be pretty sprawling .
 The G. macrorrhizum, G. phaeum, and G. Versicolor, on the other hand, are suitable as ground-cover plants in full or partial shade.

 Scented geraniums are also one of the best natural alternatives to air fresheners you can grow indoors.
+There are actually a number of different plants and crops that can be easily grown indoors!

 3. Rubella Plant